Types of Prenatal Testing

 - Alpha-fetoprotein (AFP)—protein normally produced by the fetus

 - Estriol—estrogen produced by both the fetus and placenta

 - Human chorionic gonadotropin (hCG)—hormone produced within the placenta

 - Glucose—The presence of sugar in your urine indicates gestational diabetes, a type of diabetes that occurs only in pregnancy.
-If sugar is present in your urine, your doctor will order additional tests to confirm the diagnosis.
+If sugar is present in your urine, additional tests will be ordered to confirm the diagnosis.

 - Protein—The presence of protein in your urine could be a sign of a urinary tract infection.
 Later in pregnancy, protein in the urine can signal pre-eclampsia.
 This condition causes a sudden rise in blood pressure and may cause excessive weight gain.

 - Bacteria—The presence of significant numbers of bacteria in your urine is a sign of potential urinary tract infection.
-Your doctor may prescribe antibiotics to treat the infection.
+You may be prescribed antibiotics to treat the infection.
 Group B streptococcal infection can also be identified in a urine test.